alliance-genome/agr_archive_initial_prototype/README.md

     * make index  (to build ES indexes )
     * make run    ( to start your local agr instance)
 ```
-* Check that agr instance and elasticsearch are comunicating
+* Check that agr instance and elasticsearch are communicating
 ```bash
    go to http://127.0.0.1:5000 and start your search Watch the agr instance console, the ES console, and the web browser results